Pumpkin Waffles with Cinnamon Maple Syrup

 Why I love this recipe:

-These waffles are all about the pumpkin and pumpkin flavor!
+These waffles are all about the pumpkin and that delicious pumpkin flavor!
 They’re the perfect fall breakfast and soooooo light and fluffy.

 Instead of involving pumpkin spice, we highlight cinnamon.
 (That said, I’m sure you could easily add in the pumpkin pie spice instead of cinnamon if you’re into that.)